Hueristic-Devices/staging/_pages/data.md

 ---
 layout: default
-title: Test data management
+title: Fast remedial action
 permalink: /data/
 ---

-Once you have carried out a test, you need to decide whether you need to act on the information you now have.
+What do you do after you test?
 Hueristic Devices data management solutions make test results available to collaborating teams in real-time.
-Data can be pushed to users who need to take next step action, using simple forms to create access permissions.
-The app-based tests helps users take digitized readings, program alerts and recommendations, view data points on maps, generate reports and dashboards.
-Data visualization helps users interpret and understand data better, faster, helping organizations take preemptive action on resource quality.
+Data is pushed to users who need to take next step actions.
+Key benefits to users are automatic digitized readings, eliminating manual entry errors and costs.
+Program alerts and recommendations for next action.
+Data points on maps.
+Reports and dashboards to interpret data better, faster, for preemptive action on resource quality.

 <div id="carouselDataIndicators" class="carousel slide" data-ride="carousel">
   <ol class="carousel-indicators">